gkovacs/gmail_status_unread_count/readme.md

 *Q*: Who in their right mind would use this?

-A: People with [Type-A personality](http://en.wikipedia.org/wiki/Type_A_personality).
+*A*: People with [Type-A personality](http://en.wikipedia.org/wiki/Type_A_personality).
 You're reading this, so you must be one of them.
 Welcome to the club!

 *Q*: What on earth is this useful for?